rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 Inheritance has recently fallen out of favor as a programming design solution in many programming languages.
 Using inheritance to re-use some code can require more code to be shared than you actually need.
-Subclasses don't always share all characteristics of their parent class, but inheritance means the subclass gets all of its parent's data and behavior.
-This can make a program's design less flexible, and create the possibility of calling methods on subclasses that don't make sense or cause errors since the methods don't apply to the subclass but must be inherited from the parent class.
+Subclasses shouldn't always share all characteristics of their parent class, but inheritance means the subclass gets all of its parent's data and behavior.
+This can make a program's design less flexible, and creates the possibility of calling methods on subclasses that don't make sense or cause errors since the methods don't apply to the subclass but must be inherited from the parent class.
 In addition, some languages only allow a subclass to inherit from one class, further restricting the flexibility of a program's design.

 For these reasons, Rust chose to take a different approach with trait objects instead of inheritance.
 Let's take a look at how trait objects enable